 To know how the rest of those in your weight group perform on important lifts.
 After all, you put in your time, so you’re probably wondering how it stacks up.
 The best way to determine your current strength is to compare it to others as a whole.

 When it comes to the definitive measurement of upper body strength, most look directly to bench press.

 The best way to compare yourself against strength standards is to look at your weight.
 It is always possible to take subcategories, such as the age at a certain weight and so on, but for the most part, you need to find your “weight class” and go from there.
-After all, boxing and cage fighting doesn’t care about your age.
+After all, boxing and cage fighting or MMA doesn’t care about your age.
 It is all about your weight.